Azure Artificial Intelligence Services

 3. The student will be able to design a scalable messaging architecture using Azure services.
 In what was probably the densest section we covered both the concept of messaging in software systems and how to scale.
 The relevant Azure technologies were Azure Service Bus, Storage Queues, and Event Hubs, some of which were covered in IoT but required a deeper dive here.

 With all this information at your disposal, you should be ready to get to work on a number of different problems.
 Keep in mind, however, that practice makes perfect.
 You won’t be a true expert until you actually make use of these different technologies and learn the nuances.
-For the purposes of the 70-535 exam, it is sufficient to understand their use-cases thoroughly.
 To be a master Azure technologist, you will need to dive in and get your hands dirty.